 Washington County man dies in motorcycle accident

-A Washington man died Sunday when his motorcycle went off a roadway in West Bethlehem Township and struck a ditch, throwing him from the bike, Washington County Coroner Tim Warco said.
+A Washington man died Sunday when the motorcycle he was riding went off a roadway in West Bethlehem Township and struck a ditch, throwing him from the bike, Washington County Coroner Tim Warco said.

-Victor J. Brova, 56, of East Beau Street, Washington, was riding a Harley-Davidson motorcycle north on Weaver School Road between 8 p.m.
+Victor J. Brova, 56, of East Beau Street, Washington, died of blunt force trauma to the head and neck after his Harley-Davidson motorcycle went off Weaver School Road from the northbound lane between 8 p.m.
 Saturday and 6:50 a.m.
-Sunday, when he went off the roadway from the northbound lane, Warco said.
+Sunday, Warco said.

 Brova traveled 90 feet and struck a ditch before coming to rest in a grassy area 51 feet away.
 Brova, who was thrown from the motorcycle, was found by a family friend after searching in the area.